Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/03_event_classes.md

 - blast; and
 - noise.

 That would, however, be too reductionist and lead to ambiguity.
-The list suggested below is quite comprehensive and should encomp
+The list suggested below is quite comprehensive, and from experience, encompass almost all event types that can be recorded by a mine $\mu$seismic monitoring system.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwNjI4Njc5XX0=
+eyJoaXN0b3J5IjpbMTI0NzA1ODUzNl19
 -->